 Remember, UX copies are not about explaining your user interface; they are about providing valuable and transparent information about your digital product.

 Keep in mind that the above tips are only guidelines and not strict rules.
 For example, there are times when the passive voice or an exclamation point should be used in UX copies.
 In any case, you will be one step closer to your goal if you make sure your UX copies are concise, clear, valuable and consistent.
-If you prefer to leave this work to third parties, Several will be happy to help you.
+If you prefer to leave this work to a third party, Several will be happy to help you.
 Shall we talk?